Hodjy/UnityBeeGame/README.md

 ## How To Play:
 WASD to move.
 Mouse to look around and fly in that direction.
-To interact with any interactable object, simple bump into it.
+To interact with any interactable object, simply bump into it.
 Esc to quit game.

 ### Speed boost